-Jayme Lemke (Ph.D., Economics, George Mason University) is a Senior Research Fellow and Associate Director of Academic and Student Programs at the Mercatus Center at George Mason University and a Senior Fellow in the F.A.
+Jayme Lemke (Ph.D., Economics, George Mason University) is a Senior Research Fellow at the Mercatus Center at George Mason University and a Senior Fellow in the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics.

 In addition, she is co-editor with Virgil H. Storr of Economy, Polity, and Society, an interdisciplinary book series in political economy published by Rowman & Littlefield International.
 Her next major project is a collaboration with Vlad Tarko titled Elinor Ostrom and the Bloomington School: Building a New Approach to Policy and the Social Sciences, under contract with Agenda Publishing.

 Follow Jayme on Twitter at @jmelemke for updates and resources on the political economy of women's rights.
 You can find manuscripts or links to Jayme's written work at http://www.jaymelemke.com.